conqp/mcipc/docs/source/rcon.rst

    Enabling RCON on a public IP address may constitute a *information disclosure* and/or a *remote code execution* vulnerability.

-To enable `RCON` on a Minecraft server, you must set `enable-rcon = true` in the server's `server.properties` file.
+To enable `RCON` on a Minecraft server, you must set :code:`enable-rcon = true` in the server's :file:`server.properties` file.
-Furthermore, you need to specify a port for the RCON server by setting `rcon.port = <port>` and a password by setting `rcon.password = <password>` in the same file.
+Furthermore, you need to specify a port for the RCON server by setting :code:`rcon.port = <port>` and a password by setting :code:`rcon.password = <password>` in the same file.
-The following example assumes a server running on `127.0.0.1` and on the RCON port `5000` with password `'mysecretpassword'`:
+The following example assumes a server running on :code:`127.0.0.1` and on the RCON port :code:`5000` with password :code:`'mysecretpassword'`:

 .. code-block:: python